 Although Projects support any file format compatible with the programs on your machine, Sessions only support PDFs, so this workflow only applies to this file-type.

-While you can upload as many files as you’d like to a Project, each Session accommodates a maximum of 5,000 documents, with a 1 GB size-limit per-file.
-If the original Project contains more than 5,000 files, you’ll need to modify the workflow by creating multiple Sessions, as described in this article.
+While you can upload as many files as you’d like to a Project, each Session accommodates a maximum of 5,000 documents, with a 1 GB size limit per-file.
+If the original Project contains more than 5,000 files, you’ll need to modify the workflow by creating multiple Sessions.

 If you’re going to upload files that need to be calibrated, or have custom columns or custom statuses added, you should make these changes before adding them to the Session.
-This is important because, although you’ll be able calibrate a drawing in the Session, you won’t be able to use the Store Scale in Page function.
+This is important because you’ll be able calibrate a drawing in the Session, but you won’t be able to use the Store Scale in Page function.

 - Hover over the document name in the Sessions panel and click Delete to the right.
 This icon will appear when the cursor is over the document’s name.

 - Return to the Project panel, then Control-click on the file and click Undo Check Out .

 Setting up a revision history

 - Start a Project and upload the PDF you’d like to use in the Session.

 - Control-click on the document name and click Add to New Session.
 Enter a name for the new Session and click OK.

 If you’d like to add multiple documents to the Session, you can select all of the desired documents in a Project, and then Control-click one and select Add to [Session Name].